jackdoe/zr/README.txt

   * pager support, tries to use less, more using: https://github.com/jackdoe/go-pager
   * multi index search
+  * use sqlite3 to store the inverted index and remove the bloom search (bloom search was very interesting, but it needs at least two terms to make sense, which is super annoying)

 # What is it?

-it is a local index of 2020 StackOverflow's Posts.xml (downloaded from archive.org) with about 43 million questions and answers.
+it is a local index of 2020 StackOverflow's Posts.xml (downloaded from archive.org) with about 47 million questions and answers.

 You can get the whole stackexchange from: